ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/1243669">yf_bmp</a></p>

 I haven't followed the community as closely lately, but I believe that if a mapper truly understands that a beatmap is essentially **"Level Design"** and approaches it with a "research and development" mindset, their work will naturally radiate outward and show immense potential.
-The opposite is "inward" mapping—focusing purely on personal spiritual expression.
+The opposite is "inward" mapping — focusing purely on personal spiritual expression.
 While that's fine for self-satisfaction, it's much harder for that style to resonate with others.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/10562853" style="background-image: url('/wiki/shared/avatars/seros.jpg')"></a>